 At first she declined to purchase anything.
-But then she changed her mind and searched me out in the crowd to purchase “With Love” by Raje.
+But after I left her premises, she changed her mind and searched me out in the crowd to purchase “With Love” by Raje.
 She also inquired about asafetida and I was able to supply required information along with two containers of the substance.

 NOT ONLY BOOKS.
-As the post office ladies like them very much, I was on my way to the post office with some mangal aratik sweets, that Ramananda Prabhu had thoughtfully preserved for this purpose.
-I parked my Sankirtan van next to the dentist’s sign listing a number of serious diseases that may be caused by gum disease.
+As the post office ladies like them very much, I was on my way to the post office with some mangal aratik sweets, that HG Ramananda Prabhu had thoughtfully preserved for this purpose.
+I parked my Sankirtan van next to the dentist’s sign listing a number of serious diseases, that may be caused by gum disease.
 One gentleman was looking at the sign and made some remarks that were seemingly directed at me.
-We had a brief conversation.
+I reciprocated and we had a brief conversation.
 I asked him whether he liked sweets.
 “Yes, very much” was the answer.
 I uncovered the aluminum wrapping and offered him to take some.
 He accepted without hesitation.
 I asked him the vibrate “Hare Krishna”.
 He replied indeed “Hare Krishna” and we parted for our respective days’ business.
-There are always preaching opportunities.
+There are always preaching opportunities for the enthusiastic preacher.

-MEMBER OF THE POLICE FORCE ATTRACTED TO THE CHANTING OF THE HARE KRISHNA MAHA MANTRA.
+MEMBER OF THE NEW SOUTH WALES POLICE FORCE ATTRACTED TO THE CHANTING OF THE HARE KRISHNA MAHA MANTRA.

-At the round about, I noticed how the police officer in the oncoming vehicle was looking at me very disapprovingly.
-Sure enough he turned around followed me with flashing lights.
+At the round-about, in the main business district, I noticed how the police officer in the oncoming vehicle was looking at me very disapprovingly.
+Sure enough he turned around, followed me with flashing lights.
 I stopped.
 So did the vehicle between us.
-I felt I had done everything correctly as per road rules and was not sure what was going to follow.
+I felt I had done everything correctly, as per road rules.
+I was unsure of what was going to follow.

 “ I am constable so and so from the New South Wales police force.
 This conversation is being recorded.
 You were seen talking on your mobile phone, while driving a motor vehicle……..”